-Obviously your tow coupling needs to be strong enough to carry the weight of the camper trailer plus all your added extras.
-If you’re going to be going off-road though you’ll also need to consider a coupling with 360 degree turning.
+Obviously, your tow coupling needs to be strong enough to carry the weight of the camper trailer plus all your added extras.
+If you’re going to be going off-road though you’ll also need to consider a coupling with 360 degrees turning.
 You’ll also want snatch points on the back of the trailer.

-Even on paved roads your camper trailer will occasionally flick up stones.
-With a trailer there is the risk that stones can rebound off the trailer and break your car’s rear window.
+Even on paved roads, your camper trailer will occasionally flick up stones.
+With a trailer, there is the risk that stones can rebind off the trailer and break your car’s rear window.
 Many trailers have built-in stone guards to deflect these stones, as well as some shade cloth attachments that bridge the gap between car and camper trailer.
-If it doesn’t have either of these it will be an extra cost on you after purchase.
+If it doesn’t have either of these it will be an extra cost for you after purchase.

 You’ll be able to drive a lot smoother if your trailer can have the same tyres.
 They’ll be able to run in the same grooves as your vehicle, and in extremely bad situations they’ll double as extra spares for your 4WD if you’re off-road.

 Check that all canvas and awnings are waterproofed, mildew-proofed and have no existing holes.
 Ideally, you want durable canvas for your shelter, though lightweight canvas is faster and easier to set up.
 You should also set up and pack up a potential purchase to see how long it takes you, how many fiddly parts it involves and if all parts are still there.